ricardohsilva/free-agent__ngrx-weather/README.md

 )
 ```

-NgRx will run a switch function and it will detect what Action you have dispetched.
+NgRx will run a switch function and it will detect what Action you have dispatched.

-If you call the dispatch method as `getLocationsStart`, Ngrx is going to cal the new state from the bellow function:
+If you call the dispatch method as `getLocationsStart`, Ngrx is going to call the new state from the bellow function:

 ```typescript
 on(LocationActions.getLocationsStart, (state) => {